 You can jump out and snorkel amongst the coral, or just sit back and look out over the spectacular scenery from your kayak.

-Hawaii is famous for its unusual quantity of volcanoes and its sometimes intense volcanic action, and from Maui, you can catch a flight over some of the biggest to be found in the archipelago.
+Hawaii is famous for its unusual quantity of volcanoes and its sometimes intense volcanic action, and from Maui, you can catch a flight over some of the biggest island to be found in the archipelago.

-In a small seater aircraft, you can take off from the airport in Maui to fly high above the landscape, making your way over the picturesque coastline, the huge craters and out to the Big Island, where you will see yet more volcanoes from the air.
+During your tour, in a small aircraft, you take off from the airport in Maui to fly high above the landscape, making your way over the picturesque coastline, the huge craters and out to the Big Island, where you will see yet more volcanoes from the air.